2017 Penn State Nittany Lions football team

 The 2017 Penn State Nittany Lions football team represented Pennsylvania State University in the 2017 NCAA Division I FBS football season.
 The team was led by fourth-year head coach James Franklin and played its home games in Beaver Stadium in University Park, Pennsylvania.
 They were a member of the East Division of the Big Ten Conference.

 Penn State entered the season as defending Big Ten champions, and were ranked sixth in the preseason AP Poll.
 The team won its first seven games by an average margin of victory of 30 points, including a 42–13 rout of No. 19 Michigan, and rose to second in the AP Poll.
 In a highly anticipated road match-up against No. 6 Ohio State, Penn State lost by a score of 38–39.
 The following week, the team fell again on the road to Michigan State.
 These would prove to be Penn State's only losses, as they finished the regular season tied for second in the East Division with a conference record of 7–2.
 They were invited to the 2017 Fiesta Bowl, where they defeated Washington, and finished the season at 11–2 and ranked eighth in the final polls.

 The team was led on offense by running back Saquon Barkley and quarterback Trace McSorley.
 Barkley led the conference with 18 rushing touchdowns to go along with 1,271 rushing yards, and was named a consensus first-team All-American as an all-purpose back.
 McSorley's 3,571 passing yards and 284 pass completions also led the conference.
 On defense, safety Marcus Allen was named first-team all-conference by the coaches.

 Background

-Previous season

-In 2016, the Nittany Lions had their most successful season in recent years, having won no more than nine games in any of the preceding six seasons.
-They topped that with an 11–3 record in 2016, moving from an unranked position to a No. 5 ranking by the CFP, AP and Coaches polls.
-The Nittany Lions also won both the Big Ten's East Division and the Big Ten Championship, and they participated in the Rose Bowl.

-2017 NFL Draft
+2017 NFL draft

 Nittany Lions who were picked in the 2017 NFL Draft or signed undrafted free agent contracts: